Find Accommodation in South Africa

-Bird's Boutique Café – on its way to becoming iconic in the city bowl
+Birds Boutique Cafe – on its way to becoming iconic in the city bowl

-A meal at Bird's Boutique is something of an experience, and if you haven't already stopped off to taste Mathilde Stegmann and her daughter's delectable dishes, then I would advise that you do.
+A meal at Bird’s Boutique Cafe is something of an experience, and if you haven’t already stopped off to taste Mathilde Stegmann and her daughter’s delectable dishes, then I would advise that you do.

 Set on the corner of Bree and Church Street in a building that is most un-restaurant-like, there isn't anything quite like this café in Cape Town.
 The concept defies categorisation, and yet the food is simple, home-cooking.
 Described as a 'unique, artistic refuge' the café, despite sounding such, is not pretentious and doesn't work hard at just being what it is — a kitchen that feeds its patrons seriously yummy and distinctive food, with none of the gloss, glamour and self-indulgent ostentation that some other restaurants manage.